sisinflab/warprec/warprec/data/README.md

 ...
 ```

-WarpRec is a highly customizable framework, here are some of the requirements of the raw data file and also what is customizable:
+WarpRec is a highly customizable framework, and here are some of the requirements for the raw data file and what can be customized:

 - A header [user_id,item_id,rating,timestamp] not in a particular order.
     - Column labels can be customized through configuration.
     - The file can contain more columns, only the ones with the correct names will be considered.
 - Values split by a fixed separator, which can be customized.
-- Rating column is required only for the `explicit` rating type.
+- The rating column is required only for the `explicit` rating type.
-- Timestamp column is required only if a temporal strategy is used.
-Timestamps should be provided in numeric format for full support — although string formats are accepted, they may result in unexpected errors
+- The timestamp column is required only if a temporal strategy is used.
+Timestamps should be provided in numeric format for full support — although string formats are accepted, they may result in unexpected errors.

 ### 📁 Reading splits from a local source